Nadezhda Teffi: Biography

-Teffi married Vladislav Buchinsky, a Polish lawyer and judge, but they separated in 1900.
-They had two daughters and a son together.
+When she was 17, Teffi married Vladislav Buchinsky, a Polish lawyer and judge; they settled at Buchinsky's estate at Ryki, near Warsaw but separated in 1900.
+They had two daughters, Waleria and Helena; some say the couple also had a son, but this has "never been confirmed."
+In 1901, her first poem, Mne snilsia son, bezumnyi i prekrasnyi... ("I had a dream, mad and wonderful..."), was published in the journal, Sever ("North"); Edythe Haber explains that the poem was submitted to the journal by her friends, without her consent and Teffi considered the poem to be "awful."

 She was a contributor to the first Bolshevik journal The New Life, whose editorial board included writers like Maxim Gorky and Zinaida Gippius.
-Her best work appeared in Satiricon magazine and the popular journal Russkoye Slovo (Russian Word).
-In Russia she published many collections of poetry and short stories, and a number of one-act plays.
+Her best work appeared in Satiricon magazine and the popular journal Russkoye Slovo ("Russian Word").
+In Russia, she published many collections of poetry and short stories, and a number of one-act plays.
 She first used the pseudonym "Teffi" with the publication in 1907 of her one-act play The Woman Question.
 She provided two separate explanations of the name; that it was suggested to her in relation to a friend whose servant called him "Steffi", or that it came from the English rhyme "Taffy was a Welshman/Taffy was a thief."

-Initially a supporter of the October Revolution, she rapidly became disenchanted with the Bolsheviks, going so far as to refer to Lenin as "the mother-in-law of the Russian Revolution".
-In 1918 she left St Petersburg, and on the pretext of a theatrical tour, travelled with a group of actors across Russia and Ukraine, eventually reaching Istanbul.
+Initially a supporter of the October Revolution, she rapidly became disenchanted with the Bolsheviks, going so far as to refer to Vladimir Lenin as "the mother-in-law of the Russian Revolution".
+In 1918 she left St Petersburg, and on the pretext of a theatrical tour, travelled with a group of actors across Russia and Ukraine to Odessa, eventually reaching Istanbul.
 In 1920, she settled in Paris and began publishing her works in the Russian newspapers there.
-In exile, she wrote a vivid account of her escape from the Soviet Union through the chaos of the Russia Civil War (Memories, 1928–1930) and published several collections of short stories and poems and her only novel An Adventure Novel (1932).
+In her defection, she wrote a vivid account of her escape from the Soviet Union through the chaos of the Russia Civil War (Memories, 1928–1930) and published several collections of short stories and poems and her only novel An Adventure Novel (1932).
 The critic Anastasiya Chebotarevskaya compared Teffi's stories, which she said were "highly benevolent in their elegiac tone and profoundly humanitarian in their attitudes", to the best stories by Anton Chekhov.
 Teffi is buried at Sainte-Geneviève-des-Bois Russian Cemetery in France.

 In 2018, Edythe Haber's biography of Teffi was published, the first such work in any language.